LinkedInLearning/performance-spring-3158745/README.md

 ## Instructions
 This repository has one branch that serves all the lessons in the course.
 The application in the main branch has several lesson modes which can be toggled in a properties file as instructed in the individual lessons.

+The main branch of this repository contains the accumulated work of the entire course.
+There are notes at different points in the source code to point the learner to the lesson where the material is covered.

 There are two spring boot applications contained in this repository: `demo-client` and `demo-api`.
 These are used to create lesson demonstrations as instructed in the individual lessons.

  ## Installing